igvteam/igv-webapp/README.md

 As noted above, refer to your web server documentation for instructions on serving the web content.
 As examples, instructions for use with the NPM package http-server and Amazon S3 follow.

-### 1. http-server
+### Example 1: Run with http-server

-Instructions for running with http-server.
-For more options, including installing http-server locally, see the [http-server documentation](https://www.npmjs.com/package/http-server).
+For more information about http-server, including installing it locally, see the [http-server documentation](https://www.npmjs.com/package/http-server).

 * Start http-server on the web content directory (i.e., the downloaded pre-packaged distribution described above, or the `dist` directory if building from source )
 ````